Hadaward/bytejs/readme.md

 - 8 -> ForStatement

 ## How instructions are structured?
-The instructions are organized in a string of bytes [range: 0~255]
+The instructions are organized in a array of bytes [range: 0~255]

 ### VariableDeclaration
 - Sub OpCode for declaration kinds: